Avner APGI BioResource: Introduction & Availability

 From 2016 the APGI BioResource is proudly supported by a grant from the Avner Pancreatic Cancer Foundation. www.avnersfoundation.org.au

 Our tissue and data resource contains fresh frozen tissue, formalin fixed paraffin embedded (FFPE) tissue, blood, blood products, tissue microarrays (TMAs), patient-derived xenografts (PDX) and cell lines (PDCL) across a spectrum of pancreatic diseases.
 This resource has proven to be of consistent high-quality, and has been the foundation of several landmark publications in Pancreatic Cancer (Nature 2012, Nature 2013, Nature 2016).

 The APGI BioResource of biospecimens and clincial and genomic data is one of the largest and most comprehensive in the world.
 The APGI houses a dedicated team to coordinate sample collection, management, processing and distribution based at the Garvan Institute of Medical Research in Sydney.

 We currently have over 4,000 pancreatic cancer patients in our database, with a range of prospectively collected and archived biospecimens.
 Every biospecimen is coupled with detailed clinico-pathological data, including past medical history, treatment data and detailed disease outcomes.
 Our resource is updated regularly and maintained by a dedicated team.
 We have personal connection to most of our clincal teams and follow our patients closely through their disease journey and beyond.
 This makes us one of the largest resources of pancreatic biological material in the world, and our samples have been used to support over 200 research studies globally.

-We encourage you to read the APGI BioSpecimen and Data Access Policy, which outlined requirements for distribution and use of our resource.
+Please read the APGI BioSpecimen and Data Access Policy, which outlines requirements for distribution and use of our resource.
 For further information about how you can use the BioResource for your research, please contact us at firstname.lastname@example.org.

 BioSpecimen Summary and Availability